Setup Argo CD

 Please see Argo CD Integrations: How to create an AWS Identity Center Application and follow all steps.

-6 Deploy Argo CD to each EKS Cluster
+6 Deploy the Argo CD Instances to each EKS Cluster

 Once the GitHub repositories are in place and the SAML applications have been created and configuration uploaded to SSM, we're ready to deploy Argo CD to each cluster.